jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shall-ocin-civic-underground.md

 **RR: Your wife is also a producer - is there a bit of healthy competition between you?
 Any plans for a collaboration soon??**

-Shall Ocin: I'm lucky we don't have to compete, because she's very talented. 😉I'm sure we'll work together at some moment in the future, but there are no concrete plans so far.
+Shall Ocin: I'm lucky we don't have to compete, because she's very talented. 😉I'm sure we'll work together on something in the future, but there are no concrete plans so far.

 **RR: Touring and producing can take its toll on a person over time and can impact your creativity.
 Where do you keep finding inspiration for new music?**